akshayvijaynair/akshayvijaynair/README.md

 Hi ![](https://user-images.githubusercontent.com/18350557/176309783-0785949b-9127-417c-8b55-ab5a4333674e.gif)My name is Akshay V Nair
 =====================================================================================================================================

-Software Engineer | Software Architect
+Software Engineer | Aspiring Software Architect
 -----------------------------------------------

 Nerd.
 But I really like biiiiggg massive tech projects.
 I've helped build a couple so far as a software engineer.
 In those projects I built a custom CLI, a UI library, and overall helped out a team of 500 developers built out a product that is used by 30 million users.
 Nowadays, I'm a grad student studying in New York City.... and hunting for the next project.